ToxicFrog/vstruct/README.md

       };
     };

-Note the outer table; unpack returns all unpacked values in a table by default, and pack expects the values it packs to be contained in one.
+Note the outer table; `read` returns all read values in a table by default, and `write` expects the values it writes to be contained in one.

 Within a format string, tables may be nested arbitrarily.

 ### 5.3 Names ###

 A name consists of a valid Lua identifier, or sequence of such identifiers separated with '.', followed by a ':'.
 It must be followed by a data item or a table.
-The following item will be stored in/retrieved from a field with the given name, rather than being (un)packed sequentially as is the default.
+The following item will be stored in/retrieved from a field with the given name, rather than being read/written sequentially as is the default.

 For example, this table: